open-policy-agent/gatekeeper/website/docs/externaldata.md

       namespace: <gatekeeper-namespace>
     type: Opaque
     ```
-3. Generate client certificates signed with CA authority to be attached by API server while talking to Gatekeeper webhook.
-Gatekeeper webhook expects API server to attach the certificate that has CN name as `kube-apiserver`.
-If certificate with anyother CN name is used, webhook will throw the error and not accept the request.
+3. Generate CA and client certificates signed with CA authority to be attached by the API server while talking to Gatekeeper webhook.
+Gatekeeper webhook expects the API server to attach the certificate that has CN name as `kube-apiserver`.
+Use `--client-cn-name` to provide custom cert CN name if using a certificate with other CN name, otherwise webhook will throw the error and not accept the request.

+    - Generate private key for CA

+      ```bash
+        openssl genrsa -des3 -out myCA.key 2048
+      ```

+    - Generate a root certificate

+    ```bash
+      openssl req -x509 -new -nodes -key myCA.key -sha256 -days 1825 -out myCA.crt
+    ```

     - Generate private key for API server